 - Pension entitlements in the German statutory pension scheme

-- FAQ on the international pension rights and the German statutory pension scheme
+- FAQ on pension entitlements in the German statutory pension scheme

-Frequently asked questions on the recognition of pension rights.
+Frequently asked questions on pension entitlements in the German statutory pension schemes

-RESAVER will be a state of the art retirement savings product that will enable mobile and non-mobile employees to remain affiliated to the same pension vehicle when moving between different countries and changing jobs.
+RESAVER is a Pan-European Pension Plan that enables mobile employees to remain with the same pension arrangement when moving between countries and when changing jobs.